mikegcoleman/hybrid-swarm/README.md

 * Layer 4 and layer 7 routing meshes
 * Desired state reconciliation
 * Service discovery
-* Helthchecks
+* Healthchecks
 * Upgrades and rollback
 * Scaling

-This workshop cannot possibly cover all these topics, but will address look at load bala.
+This workshop cannot possibly cover all these topics, but we will cover several of them.

-This lab will deploy a two service application.
-The application features a Java-based web front end running on Linux, and a Microsoft SQL server running on Windows.

 1. Let's start by creating our first service: